-In connection with the Company's Emergence and pursuant to the Plan, the Company issued 247,768,962 shares of the Company's Series A Preferred Stock to the Centerbridge Investors, the Oaktree Investors and certain other investors and parties.
+In connection with the Company's Emergence and pursuant to the Plan, the Company issued 247,768,962 shares of the Company's Series A Preferred Stock certain affiliated funds of Centerbridge Partners, L.P., certain affiliated funds of Oaktree Capital Management, L.P. and certain other investors and parties.
 All outstanding Series A Preferred Stock will convert into Common Stock of the Company automatically upon the occurrence of certain triggering events.
-Additionally, holders of the Series A Preferred Stock have the right to convert their shares of Series A Preferred Stock into Common Stock at any time.
-As the Certificate of Designations governing the Series A Preferred Stock prohibits the issuance of fractional shares of Common Stock upon the conversion of any shares of Series A Preferred Stock, the Company must pay a cash adjustment in respect of any such fractional share of Common Stock that would be issuable pursuant to a conversion.
-See Note 18, Equity of the Consolidated Financial Statements for the year ended December 31, 2021 included in our 2021 Form 10-K for additional information regarding the Series A Preferred Stock.
+Additionally, holders of the Series A Preferred Stock have the right to convert their shares of Series A Preferred Stock into Common Stock effective on January 1, April 1, July 1 and October 1 in each year.
+As the Certificate of Designations governing the Series A Preferred Stock prohibits the issuance of fractional shares of Common Stock that would be issuable pursuant to a conversion.
+See Note 21, Equity of the Consolidated Financial Statements for the year ended December 31, 2021 included in our 2021 Form 10-K for additional information regarding the Series A Preferred Stock.

-Additionally, pursuant to the Plan, on the Effective Date the Company issued 834,800,000 shares of Series B Preferred Stock to Honeywell in satisfaction of its claims against the Company arising from certain historical agreements between Honeywell and the Company.
-As of June 30, 2022, the Company has fully redeemed the Series B Preferred Stock.
-See Note 14, Mandatorily Redeemable Series B Preferred Stock of the Notes to the Consolidated Interim Financial

-Statements and Note 16, Mandatorily Redeemable Series B Preferred Stock of the Consolidated Financial Statements for the year ended December 31, 2021 included in our 2021 Form 10-K for additional information regarding the Series B Preferred Stock.
+Additionally, pursuant to the Plan, on the Effective Date, the Company issued 834,800,000 shares of Series B Preferred Stock to Honeywell in satisfaction of its claims against the Company arising from certain historical agreements between Honeywell and the Company.
+As of September 30, 2022, the Company has fully early redeemed the Series B Preferred Stock.
+See Note 15, Mandatorily Redeemable Series B Preferred Stock of the Notes to the Consolidated Interim Financial Statements and Note 17, Mandatorily Redeemable Series B Preferred Stock of the Consolidated Financial Statements for the year ended December 31, 2021 included in our 2021 Form 10-K for additional information regarding the Series B Preferred Stock.